 Exponent = 00000000 (reserved for 0) can no more be used to represent the smallest number.
-We forego something at the lower end of the spectrum of representable exponents, (which could be 2-127).
-That said, it seems wise, to give up the smallest exponent instead of giving up the ability to represent 1 or zero!
+We forego something at the low extreme of the spectrum of representable magnitudes, which should be 2-127

+It seems wise, to give up the smallest exponent instead of giving up the ability to represent 1 or zero!